KyongRok/Assignment2/README.txt

                     **Dependancy**
 banker.c is the main
-banker.h holds the data structre for banker.c functionl.h holds the function headers for banker.c
+banker.h holds the data structure for banker.c function.h holds the function headers for banker.c

                     **Data structure**
 resource_manager: holds number of task, number of resource and creates dynamically allocated memory of